-Each row in the memory map register table (see Table 17) contains eight bit locations.
-The memory map is roughly divided into four sections: the chip configuration registers (Address 0x00 to Address 0x02); the device index and transfer register (Address 0xFF); the program registers, including setup, control, and test (Address 0x08 to Address 0x2A); and the AD9609-specific customer SPI control register (Address 0x101).
+Each row in the memory map register table (see Table 16) contains eight bit locations.
+The memory map is roughly divided into four sections: the chip configuration registers (Address 0x00 to Address 0x02); the device transfer registers (Address 0xFF); the program registers, including setup, control, and test (Address 0x08 to Address 0x2A); and the digital feature control registers (Address 0x101).

-Table 17 documents the default hexadecimal value for each hexadecimal address shown.
+Table 16 documents the default hexadecimal value for each hexadecimal address shown.
 The column with the heading Bit 7 (MSB) is the start of the default hexadecimal value given.
 For example, Address 0x2A, the OR/MODE select register, has a hexadecimal default value of 0x01.
 This means that in Address 0x2A, Bits[7:1] = 0, and Bit 0 = 1.
 This setting is the default OR/MODE setting.
 The default value results in the programmable external MODE/OR pin (Pin 23) functioning as an out-of-range digital output.
 For more information on this function and others, see the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
-This application note details the functions controlled by Register 0x00 to Register 0xFF.
-The remaining register, Register 0x101, is documented in the Memory Map Register Descriptions section that follows Table 17.
+This document details the functions controlled by Register 0x00 to Register 0xFF.
+The remaining register, Register 0x101, is documented in the Memory Map Register Descriptions section that follows Table 16.